Yejashi/obsidianNotes/Research/AMDGPU/__launch_bounds__ and loop unrolling.md

 - Which already knows register pressure limits
 - Which are affected by `__launch_bounds__`

-So unrolling decisions are **constrained by future register pressure**, even though RA hasn’t run yet.
+So unrolling decisions are **constrained by future register pressure**, even though regalloc hasn’t run yet.